mnspeer/membrane-permeability-predictions/README.md

 ~~~

 ### Training the model on a new dataset
-Instead of using our pre-trained model, a new model can be trained from scratch on any dataset, which contains the ten defined model parameters.
+Instead of using our pre-trained model, a new model can be trained from scratch using any dataset that contains the ten defined model parameters.

 Ensure that the following fields are present in your data file:
 1. title = molecule index number in dataset, starting at 1